‘Rapidly out of daylight’: Survival skills help save father and son trapped in bush

 He said being overprepared could be life-saving and in this case, they had done the preparation.

-Tararua Land Search and Rescue responded about 5.38pm and coordinated a response and found the pair about 8pm.
+Tararua Land Search and Rescue responded at 5.38pm and co-ordinated a response and found the pair about 8pm.
 Senior Constable Wayne Churchouse said the Gilmours had done everything right, and, despite intermittent cellphone reception, they were able to send a link to the phone to access their location.

 “They made good choices and were well prepared.
 They were only going for a day trip but they had torches and enough gear to keep them alive overnight.”